heremaps/here-data-sdk-typescript/CONTRIBUTING.md

+# HERE Data SDK for TypeScript Contributor Guide

-The team behind [OLP SDK for TypeScript](https://github.com/heremaps/here-data-sdk-typescript) gratefully accepts contributions via [pull requests](https://help.github.com/articles/about-pull-requests/) filed against the [GitHub project](https://github.com/heremaps/here-data-sdk-typescript/pulls).
+The team behind [HERE Data SDK for TypeScript](https://github.com/heremaps/here-data-sdk-typescript) gratefully accepts contributions via [pull requests](https://help.github.com/articles/about-pull-requests/) filed against the [GitHub project](https://github.com/heremaps/here-data-sdk-typescript/pulls).
 As part of filing a pull request, we ask you to sign off the [Developer Certificate of Origin](https://developercertificate.org/) (DCO).

 To maintain a high software quality standard, we strongly prefer contributions to follow these rules: